Celkowy/Login/README.md

 # Login

-Notes creator with registration and login for new and existing users.
+Notes creator with registration and login for existing users.

 ```
 - Create an account